1496jun/Reaper-EditRegionLength/README.md

 *This script is not currently distributed through ReaPack.

 1. **Download the Lua file**
+   - Click on the `EditRegionLength.lua` file in this repository.
+   - Download raw file.

 2. **Move the file to REAPER's Scripts folder**

    - In REAPER, go to `Options > Show REAPER resource path in explorer/finder`.